-5. Except by permission of the Postmaster General, no parcel, the weight of which exceeds eleven pounds, or the dimensions of which exceed in length two feet, or in length and girth combined four feet (such girth being measured round the thickest part of such parcel) shall be forwarded or delivered by post.
+5. Except by permission of the Postmaster General, no parcel the weight of which exceeds eleven pounds, or the dimensions of which exceed two feet in length, or six feet in length and girth combined, shall be forwarded or delivered by post.